garrandall/popular-music-data/tracks/queen-of-my-heart-rene-and-ray.md

 ---
 May I explain right from the start,
 You've always been queen of my heart,
-Ooh wee ooh wee,
+Oh wee ohwee,
 Queen of my heart.

 No matter what I've said or done,
 To me you'll be my only one,
-Ooh wee, ooh wee
+Oh wee, ohwee
 Queen of my heart

 Here is my heart